 HB 49 (SB 20), ALABAMA DROUGHT PLANNING TEAM This measure would establish a planning team to address developing a State Drought Plan and periodically issue drought declarations.
 It would reaffirm the governor's ability to respond to extreme drought conditions under power provided under the Alabama Emergency Management Act of 1955.
-Last action: both measures have passed their chambers of origin and were referred to committees in the other chamber.
+Last action: HB 49 is ready for a floor vote in the Senate.

-HB 94 (SB 80), LAND USE DEVELOPMENT NEAR MILITARY INSTALLATIONS

-This measure would help prevent incompatible urban encroachment upon military installations, and facilitate the continued presence of major military installations within the state by requiring the notification of certain military installations of certain land use changes by local governments, and allowing the military installations an opportunity to comment on the proposed land use changes.
+HB 94 (SB 80), LAND USE DEVELOPMENT NEAR MILITARY INSTALLATIONS This measure would help prevent incompatible urban encroachment upon military installations and facilitate the continued presence of major military installations within the state.
+It would require the notification of certain military installations of certain land use changes by local governments and allow the military installations an opportunity to comment on the proposed land use changes.
 This bill would provide for references to military installations in master plans adopted by municipal planning commissions.
 Last action: SB 80 was enacted.

 HB 106 (SB 12), ALABAMA WIND ENERGY CONVERSION SYSTEMS ACT OF 2014 This measure would require a person to obtain permits from the Alabama Department of Environmental Management (ADEM) prior to installing or operating a wind energy conversion system.
 This bill would authorize ADEM to adopt rules regulating the location, design, installation, and operation of wind energy conversion systems.
 It would require that the design of all conversion system towers must be certified by a licensed engineer with prior experience with wind energy conversion systems.
 This bill would also require approval of any wind energy conversion system by the appropriate local governing body and compliance with applicable zoning.
-Last action: SB 12 was passed by the Senate and referred to House committee.
+Last action: SB 12 is pending a floor vote in the House.

-HB 208, SALES AND USE TAXES This bill would exempt any thrift shop located on a military installation in Alabama from any state, county, and municipal sales and use taxes.
+HB 208, Sales and Use Taxes This bill would exempt any thrift shop located on a military installation in Alabama from any state, county, and municipal sales and use taxes.
 Last action: referred to committee.

 HB 292, MUNICIPAL SOLID WASTE This bill would amend Section 22-27-48, Code of Alabama 1975, relating to the process of obtaining a permit for solid waste disposal facilities, to require the local governing body to affirmatively approve an application for a new or modified permit for such a facility.
-Last action: referred to committee.
+Last action: HB 292 is pending a floor vote in the House.

 HB 475 (SB 355), STORMWATER REGULATION This measure would allow the governing bodies of all counties and municipalities to carry out requirements of the municipal separate storm sewer system program.
 It would provide governing bodies with the option to establish inter-cooperative public corporations for efficient compliance with applicable federal and state laws, rules, and regulations relating to stormwater discharges.
-Last action: HB 475 was passed by committee and is awaiting a floor vote.
+Last action: HB 355 is pending a floor vote in the House.
 REEO-S Note: This measure attempts to limit impact of EPA storm water regulation and policy by limiting the substantive scope of such programs to include only those rules and regulations absolutely required to satisfy the Clean Water Act.
 This bill would further exclude compliance with any guidance or interpretations of said laws, rules, and regulations not promulgated in accordance with the Alabama Administrative Procedure Act.
 Finally, the bill would limit maximum fees to \$3,000.